Reedwan-Ahmed/Matlab-Project-Noise-Cancellation-and-Modulation-Audiogram-/README.md

-# 🎵 MATLAB Project: Noise Cancellation and Modulation (Audiogram)
+# 🎵 MATLAB Project: Noise Cancellation and Modulation (Audiogram) - Full code and Paper Included

 ## 📌 Overview
 This MATLAB-based project provides an **audio processing system** that performs **noise cancellation, amplitude modulation (AM), and audio enhancement**.
 Built with **MATLAB App Designer**, it allows users to **record, analyze, modify, and export** audio signals using advanced **signal processing techniques**.